bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/template_literals.md

     console.log(output);
     // That Mike is a youngster.

-Tag functions don't even need to return a string!
+Tag functions don’t even need to return a string!

     function template(strings, ...keys) {
       return (function(...values) {